Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Sydney 1960 - 1962

-Jacoba anxiously looks on as she arrives in Sydney and must be wondering about her future, having a new husband and now being in a strange new, far away country
+Jacoba anxiously looks on as she arrives in Sydney and must be wondering about her future

-“Upon arrival, Lajos and my mum managed to find accommodation in Rosebay, Sydney and my mum started working on the 17th November 1960 for David Jones as Accounting Machinist and Clerical Assistant in the Budget Account department.
+“Upon arrival, Lajos and my mum managed to find accommodation in Rosebay, Sydney and my mum started working on November 17, 1960 for David Jones as Accounting Machinist and Clerical Assistant in the Budget Account department.

 This happy shot was taken at Taronga Park Zoo, Sydney